 2-3 c. of cream whipped and sweetened

 Beat the cream cheese and condensed milk together until completely smooth.
 Gently fold in the whipped cream and pudding.
 This much cream filling filled 3- 9 inch pies.
-Fill each cooled pie shell almost full of cream and then top with fresh berries.
+Fill each cooled pie shell almost full of cream and then top with fresh berries that have been glazed.

 1 c. water